 Complete the following steps to fine-tune the model using learn module of ArcGIS API for Python:

-- path: Provide the path to your exported training data from the previous step.
+- Input Training Data—Use the path to your exported training data from the previous step.

-- You can now use the saved model to run inferencing against your imagery.
+You can now use this model to run inferencing against your imagery.